Richard Foster (Scottish footballer)

-Richard Martyn Foster (born 31 July 1985) is a Scottish footballer.
-He previously played for Aberdeen, Rangers, Bristol City, St Johnstone, Ross County, Partick Thistle, and Detroit City.
+Richard Martyn Foster (born 31 July 1985) is a Scottish football coach and former professional footballer.
+He played for Aberdeen, Rangers, Bristol City, St Johnstone, Ross County, Partick Thistle, and Detroit City.
+He was made Captain of Aberdeen by then manager Craig Brown.

-Foster primarily plays as a right back, although he is a versatile player; goalkeeper is the only position in which he has never played.
+Foster primarily played as a right back, although he was a versatile player; goalkeeper is the only position in which he never played.
+He played over 600 games before moving into coaching in 2022.

+He worked as Head of Academy Coaching and also managed the Under-18 side at Motherwell from 2023 to 2025.
+In November 2025, he became assistant to Jon Daly at League of Ireland Premier Division club Waterford.

-In May 2018, Foster married Scottish singer Amy Macdonald.
+In May 2018, Foster married Scottish singer-songwriter Amy Macdonald.

 Early life

 Foster was born in Elgin, Moray to Martyn and Carol Foster (née Cruickshank).
 He was a Rangers fan as a boy.